 The Fund may hold monetary and non-monetary assets denominated in currencies other than the Australian dollar.
 The foreign exchange risk relating to non-monetary assets and liabilities is a component of equity price risk.
 Foreign exchange risk arises as the value of monetary securities denominated in other currencies will fluctuate due to changes in foreign exchange rates.

-The table below summarises the Fund's assets and liabilities that are denominated in the most significant currencies, New Zealand Dollars and US Dollars.
+The table below summarises the Fund's assets and liabilities that are denominated in New Zealand Dollars, at 30 June 2023.